NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 10.md

 and whoever wishes to be first among you shall be slave of all.

 ###### 45
-For even the Son of Man did not come to be served, but to serve, and to give His life a ransom for many."Bartimaeus Receives His Sight
+For even the Son of Man did not come to be served, but to serve, and to give His life a ransom for many."

+### Bartimaeus Receives His Sight

 ###### 46
 Then they *came to Jericho.
 And as He was leaving Jericho with His disciples and a large crowd, a blind beggar _named_ Bartimaeus, the son of Timaeus, was sitting by the road.